mapninja/Earthsys144/working/Relations_in_QGIS_SQL_version.md

 ### Loading the "pre-baked" SQL Queries for the lab

-1. In the SQL query window, click on the **Load File** button
-2. Browse to the `queries.sql` file in the `Tox2SchoolsLab/Toxic/` folder and select it.
-3. Click **Open** to load the SQL scripts into the query window.
-4. Review the loaded queries using the **Saved query** dropdown.
+1. In the SQL query window, review the loaded queries using the **Saved query** dropdown.
-5. ***NOTE THAT THE QUERIES ARE NOT NECESSARILY IN NUMERIC ORDER.
-THIS IS BECAUSE QGIS DOESN'T SORT THE LIST AUTOMATICALLY SO IT IS UP TO YOU TO ENSURE YOU ARE USING THE RIGHT QUERY SCRIPT!!***
+2. ***NOTE THAT THE QUERIES ARE NOT NECESSARILY IN NUMERIC ORDER.
+THIS IS BECAUSE QGIS DOESN'T ALWAYS SORT THE LIST AUTOMATICALLY SO IT IS UP TO YOU TO ENSURE YOU ARE USING THE RIGHT QUERY SCRIPT!!***

 ![](images/20250420_150212_image.png)